sergei-mironov/vim-pastething/README.md

 Features
 --------

-The plugin provides custom `p` and `P` command handlers for normal, insert and visual modes.
-Users are expected to invoke these handlers to trigger the following workflow:
+The plugin provides `p` and `P` handlers for normal, insert and visual editing modes.
+Their invocation triggers the following workflow:

-1. Plugin collects some information about the paste action:
+1. Plugin collects information about the paste action:
-   * Type of the file
+   * Type of the current file
-   * The type of the content to be pasted.
-Currently the plugin distinguishes normal text, URLs and images (either `xclip` or `wl-paste` is required for images).
+   * Type of the content to be pasted.
+Currently the plugin distinguishes:
+     + HTTP(s) URLs.
+     + Image blobs (either `xclip` or `wl-paste` is required for this).
-   * Possible text for titles or annotations (active visual selection text)
+   * Possible text for annotations (e.g. gets the active visual selection)
 2. A substitution pattern is requested from the pre-configured dictionary.
 Example of the markdown pattern for images: `![%T%C](%U)` where `%T` stands for title, `%U` - for the URL and `%C` marks the cursor position after the paste is complete.